kennethlove/local_changes/README.md

 You'll find all of the commands for Local History under the main **VCS** menu item.

-## Viewing Local History of a File or Directory
+## Local History of a File or Directory

 Local History can show you changes made to a certain file or to a whole directory.
 Each entry in the Local History dialog box is displayed with its time stamp, action, and an optional label.
 The Local History for a file includes all changes that affect both the selected file and the whole project.
 Local History for a directory shows changes to the source code tree in general.
 You can explore changes, selecting the respective row in the Local History dialog box.

-To view Local History for a file or directory:
+### Viewing Local History for a file or directory:

 1. Select a directory or file in the Project tool window, or open a file in the editor.
 2. Then, do one of the following: